1:1 Mentorship + Placement Support

 Role fit

-Your experience + stack aligns with the role level and scope.
+Your experience, stack, and readiness align with the role level and scope.

 Market timing